prakharmrsl/easypcceo.github.io/pages/crypto-mining/litecoin-hardware.md

 * Since there will only ever be 84 million coins, you don't have to worry about inflation devaluing your currency.

+* It's easier to use Litecoin for smaller transactions

 All in all, Litecoin is a reliable cryptocurrency that we recommend investing in.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Wk1fcWrZhFo" frameborder="0" allowfullscreen></iframe>